Did COVID19 Cause My POTS?

 This is why research in regards to dysautonomia is so important.
 Maybe if we can find the root cause we can prevent it from happening.
 We can all dream, right?

 Newly Diagnosed With POTS After a COVID19 Diagnosis?

 You’re not alone.
 You’re also not crazy; it’s possible that your exposure to COVID19 has caused your POTS.
 The connection between the two is still being researched.
 The National Health Institute received $1.5 billion to study post COVID19 conditions from congress.
 "There is hope that this miserable experience with covid will be valuable," said Dr. David Goldstein, head of NIH's Autonomic Medicine Section.

 Maybe you haven’t officially been diagnosed, but you suspect that you have POTS.
 Unfortunately many doctors know little about POTS.
 We encourage you to empower yourself with knowledge of the condition and be sure to advocate, then advocate more.

-One of the easiest and most commonly recommended treatments to POTS is ensuring that you increase your sodium and fluid intake daily.
+One of the easiest and most commonly recommended ways to manage POTS is ensuring that you increase your sodium and fluid intake daily.
 Always refer to your doctor beforehand, but know that NormaLyte can help manage those symptoms when you’re ready.
 In fact, NormaLyte’s pure flavor was created in partnership with Dysautonomia International specifically for people with POTS and a portion of all sales goes to the nonprofit.